roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ## Investigation

 I have never been interested in custom PC building, hardware or gaming.
-It took me a while to understand what did it cost me to build a deep learning machine.
+So it took me a while to understand what did it cost me to build a custom machine.

 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/kxkmUjgUwzhk7uIxOA" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/hyperrpg-twitch-kollok-kollok1991-kxkmUjgUwzhk7uIxOA"></a></p>